A Hodge-Tate decomposition with rigid analytic coefficients: Preliminaries

-We will occasionally use the $p$-adic exponential, which converges on an open subgroup of the Lie algebra and defines a natural section of the logarithm. \begin{lemma} Let $X$ be a qcqs rigid space and let $\Gs$ be a commutative smooth $X$-group.
+We will occasionally use the $p$-adic exponential, which converges on an open subgroup of the Lie algebra and defines a natural section of the logarithm. \begin{lemma} Let $X$ be a qcqs rigid space over $(K,\Os_K)$ and let $\Gs$ be a commutative smooth $X$-group.
 Then there exists an open $\Os_X^+$-subvector bundle $\ga^{\circ} \sub \ga$ and an open embedding of $X$-groups

 that is a section of the logarithm $\log_{\Gs}$.
-The exponential is functorial in $\Gs$ (i.e. the obvious diagram commutes after shrinking $\ga^{\circ}$). \end{lemma} \begin{proof} We start by showing that there exists a finite locally free $\Os_X^+$-submodule $E \sub \Lie(\Gs)$ such that $\Lie(\Gs) = E[\frac{1}{p}]$.
+The exponential is functorial in $\Gs$ (i.e. the obvious diagram commutes after shrinking $\ga^{\circ}$). \end{lemma} \begin{remark} The lemma stays valid if $X$ is any quasi-compact rigid space over $(K,K^+)$ or sousperfectoid space, assuming that the Lie algebra $\ga$ comes from an $\Os_X^+$-vector bundle, e.g. if $\ga$ is trivial. \end{remark} \begin{proof} We start by showing that there exists a finite locally free $\Os_X^+$-submodule $E \sub \Lie(\Gs)$ such that $\Lie(\Gs) = E[\frac{1}{p}]$.
 For this, we view $X$ as a coherent rigid space in the sense of \cite[Def.
-4.1.6]{Abbes2010}, see \cite[Cor.
-1.2.7]{ayoub2022}, and thus we find a formal model $\Xs$ of $X$ topologically of finite presentation over $\Spf(K^+)$.
+4.1.6]{Abbes2010} and thus we find a formal model $\Xs$ of $X$ topologically of finite presentation over $\Spf(\Os_K)$.
 By \cite[Thm.
 4.8.18.(ii)]{Abbes2010}, the $\Os_X$-module $\Lie(\Gs)$ admits a coherent formal model $\Fs$ on $\Xs$.
 By Raynaud--Gruson's flattening, see \cite[Thm.
 5.8.1]{Abbes2010}, up to replacing $\Xs$ by an admissible formal blowup, we may assume that $\Fs$ is locally free.
 Then $E =\Fs \otimes_{\Os_{\Xs}} \Os_X^+$ is as required.

 Next, we consider the induced open subgroup

 By \cite[Prop.
 3.2.1]{heuer2024curve}, we can find an open cover of $X$ by affinoid opens $X_i \sub X$ and open subgroups $V_i \sub \ga_{X_i}$ such that the logarithm restricts to an isomorphism $\log_{\Gs}^{-1}(V_i) \xrightarrow{\cong} V_i$.
 By \cite[Lemma 3.1.2]{heuer2024curve}, there exists integers $n_i\geq 0$ such that $p^{n_i}\ha_{X_i} \sub V_i$ for each $i$.
 As $X$ is quasi-compact, we can replace the open cover $\{X_i\}_i$ by a finite subcover, and we find that $\ga^{\circ} \coloneqq p^n \ha$ is as required, for $n \gg 0$. \end{proof}